philipturner/metal-benchmarks/README.md

 ## ALU Layout

-TODO: Re-evaluate whether the schedulers have multiple modes, or it's just register cache bandwidth.

 Apple described each GPU core as having 128 ALUs.
 These generally correspond to all the pipelines necessary to sustain one scalar instruction/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines can accept 16-bit operands or write 16-bit results, with zero additional cost.
 The Apple GPU has schedulers capable of:

 - single-dispatching from &ge;3 simds
 - dual-dispatching from 2 simds
-- <s>triple/quadruple-dispatching from 1 simd</s> register cache bottlenecks mean you can treat dual-dispatch mode as quadruple-dispatching F32 from one simd
+- <s>triple/quadruple-dispatching from 1 simd</s> register cache bottlenecks mean you can treat dual-dispatch mode as quadruple-dispatching F32/I32 from one simd

 Single-dispatching only occurs at ILP=1 for 16-bit data types.
-Dual-dispatching is the preferred approach at low occupancy and/or low ILP, and required to fully utilize FP16/I16. <s>Quadruple-dispatching is probably lower-power, and required to fully utilize FP32/I32.
-Many workloads can work fine in this mode; the complex pipeline runs one instruction/simd every 4 cycles.
-This can be reformulated as one instruction/4 simds every 1 cycle.</s>
+Dual-dispatching is the preferred approach at low occupancy and/or low ILP, and required to fully utilize FP16/I16.
+Many workloads can work fine in this mode; the complex pipeline runs one vector instruction/simd every 4 cycles (one/2 simds every 2 cycles).
+That pipeline is over-saturated even at ILP=1, while SIMD shuffle bandwidth is perfectly saturated.

 > As a reminder, the additional 32-bit pipelines on Ampere/RDNA3 GPUs struggle to be fully utilized.
 Apple's dual-dispatch from 2 simds mode is a remnant of the PowerVR architecture.
 It could only execute F32 instructions at 2 IPC anyway, so what's the point in dispatching from 4 simds concurrently?
 This scheme prevents fully utilizing I32 instructions (except when ILP=4), but GPU workloads are predominantly F32.
 It failed spectacularly when F32 got upgraded to 4 IPC of compute power.